codebar/tutorials/html/lesson1/tutorial.md

 * the `src` attribute, which lets the page know what image we want to view
 * the `alt` attribute, this provides extra information if it cannot be seen on the webpage for any reason

 In order for us to see this image on the webpage we need to link to the image, this involves telling the webpage where it is and what it is called.
-TBefore the main heading of the page, add the following
+Before the main heading of the page, add the following

 ```html
 <div>